View posts and conversations in Social Engagement

-Owned social profiles that participate in a conversation.
-Team members that used the social profile to interact with an author are listed below the profile.
+Owned social profiles that participate in the conversation.
+Team members who used the social profile to interact with an author are listed below the profile.

 Type of posts that are part of this conversation.

-To show you and your team all sent messages, the Conversation view even shows you messages sent from Social Engagement which haven’t yet been acquired.
+To show you and your team all sent messages, the conversation view even shows you messages sent from Social Engagement that haven't yet been acquired.

-Example: Say you and your college currently respond to customer queries on social media.
-Given you open the conversation with a customer and answer from within Social Engagement, your colleague sees the message you just sent regardless of how fast Social Engagement acquires this post through configured searches.
-As soon as that post is acquired by one of your searches, you can access the details for that post.
-In the conversation view all actions on individual post like assigning, labeling and tagging aren’t available.
-To get access to those you can open the single post pane for the individual post and perform your action in the post details.
+Example: Say you and your colleague currently respond to customer queries on social media.
+When you open a conversation with a customer and answer from within Social Engagement, your colleague sees the message you just sent regardless of how quickly Social Engagement acquires this post through configured searches.
+As soon as that post is acquired by one of your searches, you can access the details for the post.
+In the conversation view, you can't perform any action on an individual post such as assigning, labeling, or tagging it.
+To get access to those actions, you open the single post pane for the individual post and perform your action in the post details.

-The information depends on the number of posts you have loaded in the conversation view.
-To increase the number. scroll to the bottom of the view where you’ll can load additional posts.
+The amount of information depends on the number of posts you have loaded in the conversation view.
+To increase the number, scroll to the bottom of the view where you can load additional posts.

 Publish actions taken before mid-March 2017 are indicated with an appended star symbol .

 On the left side of a post, you'll find a symbol that indicates the post's source, the profile picture (if available), and the name of the post's author.

 In the center of the post list, you'll find the title and content of a post.
 Select a post to see its details.
 Select the Expand button next to the post's content excerpt to expand the post and read its content.